How to Treat Bed Bugs in Your Car

 Don’t Deal with Bed Bugs Alone.

-If bed bugs are in your car there is a very good chance you have carried them into your home or visa versa.
+If bed bugs are in your car there is a very good chance you have carried them into your home or vice versa.
 The pest professionals at Green Pest Solutions have dealt with the dreaded bed bug before.
 If all else fails, or if you want to take some preventative measures to stave off another outbreak, please consider giving us a call to schedule a free consultation.
 Contact us today at 877-636-9469.